Jumai01/alx-system_engineering-devops/0x00-shell_basics/README.md

 "Used for listing directory content in a long format ls -al
-"Used for listing directory content and hidden files in a long format"
+"Used for listing directory content and hidden files in a long format" ls -aln
+"Used for listing directory content,hidden files and change alphabet letters to numbers in a long format"